opengauss-mirror/docs/content/en/docs/Developerguide/alter-table.md

 -   **RESTRICT**

     Refuses to drop the column or constraint if there are any dependent objects.
-This is the default behavior.
+This is the default processing.

 -   **schema\_name**